raspberrypilearning/pick-your-favourite/en/step_1.md

 + What will your overall topic be?
 + What three options will you give to users?
-+ What three bits of content will apply to those choices?
++ What three bits of content will apply to those options?

 --- task ---